 Hang something on the wall in one of the main rooms in your house that makes you and others laugh.
 Make sure you have a surplus of positive music on your ipod or in your CD collection.
 Alternatively, turn off the radio if it is playing something sad or negative.
 Personalize your work space with things that put you at ease.
 Do or say something silly, or ridiculous, or funny every day.
 Carry pictures of loved ones in your wallet, and look at them when you need a pick-me-up.

 Build yourself an environment of happiness, laughter, and love!
 This really is quite easy to do.
 Every little thing counts.
-Much of this comes simply from being aware, and making that decision from tip #1.
+Much of this comes simply from being aware.

 In a world of mind-over-matter philosophy, it can often be overlooked how much your physical body can help you to be happy.
 Having balanced bodily function, good digestion, and a natural function of the body’s glands and hormones makes a HUGE difference in how you feel.
 Your body is deeply intertwined with your emotional/mental state at all times.

 There are many things you can do to stimulate the brain to produce more healthy, happy endorphins and neurochemicals in a balanced way.
 It only takes a very small amount of physical exercise to do this.
 You can do a few short reps of weight training, take a brisk jog around the block, go on a short hike, etc. My personal favorite means of producing happy neurochemicals is listening to brainwave entrainment (this comes with a whole range of other added benefits).
 For more information on brainwave entrainment check the articles in Knowledge and Resources or click here to browse our premium audio packages.